Urdhva Prasarita Padasana (Upward Extended Feet Pose)

 How to do Urdhva Prasarita Padasana

-The below-mentioned yoga poses show in multiple ways to do Urdhva Prasarita Padasana depending upon the focus of your yoga training and on the strength and ability of the person.
+The below-mentioned yoga poses show in multiple ways to do this asana depending upon the focus of your yoga training and on the strength and ability of the person.

 First Variation:

-- Again exhale, move the legs higher still to the perpendicular and lift both the legs 90 degrees to the floor, keeping the legs together, hold it for 30 to 60 seconds with normal breathing.
+5. Again exhale, move the legs higher till they are perpendicular and lift both the legs 90 degrees to the floor, keeping the legs together, hold it for 30 to 60 seconds with normal breathing.

 You can repeat 3 or 4 times from position 2 to 6

-As you move from one position to the other, you can observe the lower abdomen getting stimulated more and more.
+You can see the lower abdomen become more and more excited as you switch between positions.
 The 30-degree position would be the most difficult to perform as there are much more core activities involved in it.

 Inhale and as you exhale, bring your arms beside your legs.
 Relax your body and take a rest with your knees bent with your arms beside your legs.